Watkins Glen, New York: Personal Watercraft racing at Watkins Glen

 Since 2014, Watkins Glen has hosted a weekend of IJSBA (International Jet Sports Boating Association) closed course racing, and has become one of the largest race venues in the sport today.
-Originally promoted in Region 8 by NEWA (North East Watercraft Alliance), until 2016 when East Coast Watercross purchased the series, racing has been at Clute Memorial Park and Campground, and is typically the last weekend in August.
-The event has always been free to spectators, and features both closed course racing and freestyle competition using standup, sit-down, and sport class machines.
+Originally promoted in Region 8 by NEWA (North East Watercraft Alliance), until 2016 when East Coast Watercross purchased the series, racing has been in Seneca Lake, near Clute Memorial Park and Campground and is typically the last weekend in August.
+The event has always been free to spectators and features both closed course racing and freestyle competition using standup, sit-down, and sport class machines.

-1973 Summer Jam at Watkins Glen rock festival
+1973 Summer Jam at Watkins Glen Rock Festival

-The racetrack was also the scene of the July 28, 1973 Summer Jam at Watkins Glen rock festival attended by an estimated 600,000 people, one-and-a-half times the crowd at 1969's historic Woodstock Festival and a world record for the largest number of people at a pop music festival.
+The racetrack was also the scene of the July 28, 1973, Summer Jam at Watkins Glen rock festival attended by an estimated 600,000 people, one-and-a-half times the crowd at 1969's historic Woodstock Festival and a world record for the largest number of people at a pop music festival.
 The concert featured The Allman Brothers Band, Grateful Dead, and The Band.
-The music started at noon Saturday and continued long into Sunday.
-The bands played in their normal make-up and continued as members drifted in and out for many hours afterward.
+The music started at noon on Saturday and continued long into Sunday.

 Phish festivals

-On July 1–3 of 2011, the band Phish hosted Superball IX, a three-day music festival on the same grounds of the Summer Jam of '73.
-On August 21–23 of 2015, Phish hosted their 10th festival, Magnaball, on the grounds.
+On July 1–3 of 2011, the band Phish hosted Superball IX, a three-day music festival on the same grounds as the Summer Jam of '73.
+On August 21–23, 2015, Phish hosted their 10th festival, Magnaball, on the grounds.
 Phish planned to return to Watkins Glen for their 11th festival, Curveball, on August 17–19, 2018 but was forced to cancel when their permit was revoked due to floods contaminating the local water supply.